msa-em/guide-tem-simulation/math.md

 :label: eq:euler
 \exp(i z) = \cos(z) + i \sin(z).
 ```
 This expression links complex numbers to the trigonometric functions.
 This relationship foreshadows a key upcoming concept, namely that the trigonometric oscillations describe waves, where the physical concept of the complex angle will be mapped onto relative phase shifts of electron waves.
 We will therefore usually refer to the complex argument as the **phase** of a given complex value.

-As we will see, even though computers internally store complex numbers using real and imaginary components as $z=(a,b)$, it is often more intiutive for us to represent these numbers using their magnitude and phase, i.e. as $|z| \exp{(i \phi)}$.
+As we will see, even though computers internally store complex numbers using real and imaginary components as $z=(a,b)$, it is often more intuitive for us to represent these numbers using their magnitude and phase, i.e. as $|z| \exp{(i \phi)}$.

-We also sometimes take the [complex conjugate](wiki:Complex_conjugate) of complex numbers, which means that we reverse the sign of the imaginary part.
+We also sometimes take the [conjugate](wiki:Complex_conjugate) of complex numbers, which means that we reverse the sign of the imaginary part.
 This operation is defined for a complex number $z=a+i b$ as
 ```{math}
 :label: eq:complex_conjugate
 z^* = a - i b